 The HURTT Family Health Clinic is a nonprofit health clinic that serves the needs of low-income families of Orange County, California.
 The Hurtt Family Health Clinic is looking for a professional Behavioral Health Manager to lead the Behavioral Health department.
 This position will oversee all aspects of the behavioral health service line at Hurtt Family Health Clinic.
 The Behavioral Health Manager is responsible for ensuring compliance with program policies, procedures, standards, and the delivery of high quality integrated behavioral health services to patients and families.
 The Behavioral Health Manager is charged with developing behavioral health programs that align with both Patient Centered Medical Home initiatives and traditional therapy modalities.
 The Behavioral Health Manager works closely with other department leaders to facilitate an integrated, team-based approach to patient care across all service lines.
 The Behavioral Health Manager represents the health center with community partners and third party payers.
 The Behavioral Health Manager provides direct patient care services.
-The Behavioral Health Manager directly supervises the Licensed Clinical Social Workers (LCSW) and Academy Clinical Social Workers (ACSW)
+The Behavioral Health Manager directly supervises the Licensed Clinical Social Workers (LCSW) and Academy Clinical Social Workers (ACSW).

-Some of the Job Duties are (but not limited to):
+Job Duties are (but not limited to):

 - Oversee and supervise the LCSWs and ACSWs Interns and conducts periodic performance reviews.